Chemical formula: Condensed formula

-Law of composition

-In any given chemical compound, the elements always combine in the same proportion with each other.
-This is the law of constant composition.

-The law of constant composition says that, in any particular chemical compound, all samples of that compound will be made up of the same elements in the same proportion or ratio.
-For example, any water molecule is always made up of two hydrogen atoms and one oxygen atom in a 2:1 ratio.
-If we look at the relative masses of oxygen and hydrogen in a water molecule, we see that 94% of the mass of a water molecule is accounted for by oxygen and the remaining 6% is the mass of hydrogen.
-This mass proportion will be the same for any water molecule.

 Chemical names in answer to limitations of chemical formulae

 The alkene called but-2-ene has two isomers, which the chemical formula CH3CH=CHCH3 does not identify.
 The relative position of the two methyl groups must be indicated by additional notation denoting whether the methyl groups are on the same side of the double bond (cis or Z) or on the opposite sides from each other (trans or E).

 As noted above, in order to represent the full structural formulae of many complex organic and inorganic compounds, chemical nomenclature may be needed which goes well beyond the available resources used above in simple condensed formulae.
 See IUPAC nomenclature of organic chemistry and IUPAC nomenclature of inorganic chemistry 2005 for examples.
 In addition, linear naming systems such as International Chemical Identifier (InChI) allow a computer to construct a structural formula, and simplified molecular-input line-entry system (SMILES) allows a more human-readable ASCII input.
 However, all these nomenclature systems go beyond the standards of chemical formulae, and technically are chemical naming systems, not formula systems.